-Bill S-228 (Child Health Protection Act), legislation to amend the Food and Drugs Act – prohibiting food and beverage marketing directed at children went to first hour of debate in the House of Commons on Tuesday, December 12, 2017.
+Bill S-228 (Child Health Protection Act), legislation to amend the Food and Drugs Act – prohibiting food and beverage marketing directed at children was first introduced in the Canadian Senate by former Senator Nancy Greene Raine in September 2016.

 December 12, 2017: Bill S-228 Passing the House of Commons.

 Amendments Introduced in the House of Commons: Preceding the first hour of debate, two amendments were introduced to Bill S-228: the age limit was amended from 16 and under to 12 and under, and a five-year post-legislation review mechanism was introduced.
 On behalf of the Minister of Health, the Parliamentary Secretary also noted that community-level sports sponsorships would be exempted in the regulations, and the Minister of Health has confirmed this intention in the media and in other public forums.

 February 14, 2018: Bill S-228 passed second reading in the House of Commons.

 April 30, 2018: Bill S-228 passed the Health Committee.

 June 6, 2018: Bill S-228 passed Concurrence at report stage of Bill S-228